ember-community-russia/awesome-ember/README.md

 ### CSS & etc
  - [ember-cli-stylelint](https://github.com/billybonks/ember-cli-stylelint) - Adds styleint to your ember app, to lint all kinds of css

+### Forms
+ - [ember-form-for](https://github.com/martndemus/ember-form-for) - This Ember.js addon will give you an easy way to build good forms.

 ### Webpack